-After that, wind your way down the streets toward the waterfront where you will be awed by the beautiful multi-million dollar homes!
-I love how unique each one was in design and décor, and enjoyed the impressive craftsmanship!
+With your banana in hand, wind your way down the streets toward the waterfront.
+You will be awed by the beautiful multi-million dollar homes!
+I love how unique each one was in design and décor.
+The craftsmanship is impressive!
 Strolling down the waterfront, I was able to enjoy the good company of residents and their dogs, all out for a morning walk.
 No one here seems to have a worry in the world, which made me wonder how everyone on this little island seemed to have such fortunate, carefree lives.

 Eventually, you’ll come across the Auto Ferry.
-Admittedly, I pondered this ferry for a few minutes not only because I wasn’t totally sure how it worked for pedestrians, but also because I was shocked by the price.
+Admittedly, I pondered this ferry for a few minutes not only because I wasn’t totally sure how it worked for pedestrians.
+I was shocked by the price too!
 It was only $1.00 for the ride across the bay and I really thought that must have been incorrect!
 This was my first time on an auto ferry and I really enjoyed watching the cars drive on from Balboa Island, float across the bay, and drive off onto Balboa Peninsula.

-Getting off the ferry puts you on Palm Avenue, which is nearly a straight shot to the ocean!
-Personally, I love the ocean and, although it was cold and windy, I wasn’t going to let that stop me from sticking my toes in the sand.
-Walking down the pier offers some great views of the longest stretch of beach in the area and, of course, the vast and beautiful Pacific Ocean!
+Getting off the ferry puts you on Palm Avenue.
+It is nearly a straight shot to the ocean!
+Although it was cold and windy, I wasn’t going to let that stop me from sticking my toes in the sand.
+Walking down the pier offers great views of the longest stretch of beach in the area and, of course, the vast and beautiful Pacific Ocean!

-Balboa Peninsula also has a pavilion and fun zone, which are great places to spend some time.
+Balboa Peninsula also has a pavilion and fun zone.
 The fun zone has a few basic rides and the pavilion is a great place to launch on whale watching tours and sunset cruises.
-I was actually very surprised at the cost for the whale watching tours as they were much less expensive than I thought.
+The cost for the whale watching tours was much less expensive than I thought for this ritzy area.

 There are plenty of other little shops and sites around the peninsula to see.
-Whenever you’re ready to head out, just head back to the ferry and wind your way back through the streets of Balboa Island to top off a day in a quintessential California town.
+Whenever you’re ready to head out, the ferry.
+Then, wind your way back through the streets of Balboa Island to top off a day in a quintessential California town.